Australian Government Bureau of Meteorology, National Water Operations

 Diamantina River to Diamantina Lakes:

-The Diamantina River at Diamantina Lakes is at 6.14 m and easing slowly, above the level of the Springvale Diamantina Lakes Road Causeway (2.10 m).
+The Diamantina River at Diamantina Lakes is currently at 4.66 m and rising, above the moderate flood level (4.00 m) and well above the Springvale Diamantina Lakes Road Causeway level (2.10 m).

 Diamantina River downstream of Diamantina Lakes: